snowfoxsh/lendpool/README.md

 # LendPool

-LendPool is a simple library for allowing safe and concurrent access to a group of objects across threads.
+LendPool is a simple library for allowing safe and concurrent access to a group of objects.
 It achieves this with a [`Loan<T>`](https://docs.rs/lendpool/latest/struct.Notify.html) guard.

 # Example Usage